JoSeTe4ever/LLMozaic/README.md

 - https://www.piesocket.com/websocket-tester FOR testing websocket
 viajeroeneltiempo84@gmail.com

+## CREATIVE

+- https://shots.so/ for creating the video.
+- https://ideogram.ai/ for creating the logo

 ##TODO

 - [ ] Set the authorization header in the request dynamically from the frontend.